 Students in every undergraduate Forestry discipline are invited to apply and participate in the Faculty of Forestry Co-op Program.

-The Faculty of Forestry Co-op Program includes students from all five bachelor degree programs:
+The Faculty of Forestry Co-op Program includes students from all six bachelor degree programs:

 - BSc in Forest Sciences – prepares students for a career in forest biology research to create leaders in forest ecosystem management.

 - Major in Science and Management – students gain knowledge and skills to develop sound practices in renewable resources, the management of protected areas, and sustainable resource management of terrestrial and aquatic ecosystems.

 - Major in Global Perspectives – focuses on the conservation and management of renewable and non-renewable resources, policy formation, and planning within a global context.

 - BSc in Wood Products Processing – prepares graduates who will have in-depth knowledge and understanding of wood as a material and are capable of managing state-of-the-art wood products manufacturing facilities.